rjlupinek/odp-gcpapptest/GettingStarted.md

 The application team will be responsible submitting a service now ticket for the following configurations:

 * Pilot project request
-   * Request a pilot project when you are first setting up your project in GCP and need to work through
+   * Request a pilot project when you are first setting up your project in GCP and need to work through permissions and API requirements.
-   * Specific team members will receive project ownership privileges
+   * Specific team members will receive project ownership privileges.
-   * This service request will generate ticket that is sent to the ICE / GCAP team
+   * This service request will generate ticket that is sent to the ICE / GCAP team.
-   * Three separate GCP Projects will be created with the same groups and permissions applied
+   * Three separate GCP Projects will be created with the same groups and permissions applied.
 * Dev, Test, Prod projects request
-   * Request these projects to be setup when you are ready to deploy your application in production
+   * Request these projects to be setup when you are ready to deploy your application in production.
-   * This service request will generate ticket that is sent to the ICE / GCAP team
+   * This service request will generate ticket that is sent to the ICE / GCAP team.
-   * Three separate GCP Projects will be created with the same groups and permissions applied
+   * Three separate GCP Projects will be created with the same groups and permissions applied.
-   * Your team will not receive project ownership privileges
+   * Your team will not receive project ownership privileges.
-   * Specific team members will receive the priveleges required to deploy this template application into App Engine
+   * Specific team members will receive the priveleges required to deploy this template application into App Engine.
-   * Additional privilege changes must be provided in separate service requests
+   * Additional privilege changes must be provided in separate service requests.